 EMDR incorporates CBT with eye movements and other rhythmic left to right stimulation.
 These motions help by ‘unfreezing’ traumatic memories, letting you then resolve issues as they surface.
 Particularly helpful for those who have repressed any traumatic memories, EMDR addresses both psychological and physiological issues.

+You may have found us searching for trauma counselling near me.
 My Solution Wellbeing counselling team are based near the Leicester city centre and we cover the whole of Leicestershire with home visits.
 Costs for the counselling start from £40-£50 an hour depending on location , extra costs may apply if you are out of the 10 mile radius from our clinic, for all costs call our team or email us.
 Call us now to book your session for support.